City Fall To Chatham In Challenge Cup Quarter Final

 After a bit of a hit and miss first half, the game went into the break goalless and with little to warm the fans on a bitterly cold night.

 Chatham made two changes early in the second-half as the game continued to move from end to end.
 A couple of low crosses into the City box failed to provide a Chatham chance, with one going straight out and the other being safely gathered by Delo.
-City responded when Danny Lawrence found Ryan Cross in the box and after a neat piece of control he saw his shot deflected out for a corner, whilst Lawrence himself them volleyed well over the bar from inside the Chatham box.
+City responded when Danny Lawrence found Ryan Cooper in the box and after a neat piece of control he saw his shot deflected out for a corner, whilst Lawrence himself them volleyed well over the bar from inside the Chatham box.

 There was no questioning the effort to find a goal from either side, but the quality continued to elude both.
 Bodkin's overhead kick ballooned up into the air and well over the City bar, while Woollcott failed to make the most of being on the end of a break from Dean Grant.
 A Casey long throw from down by the corner flag was won by Quinn in the air, but City couldn't capitalise and in fact found themselves on the end of a scintillating break by Bodkin that saw him charge upfield from box to box and lay the ball in for Jon Pilbeam, but in keeping with the theme of the night, he dillied and dallied in front of goal before completely fluffing his lines thus allowing City to clear.